IgKh/katvan/README.md

 Not a whole lot so far, but for now we have:
 - Reasonably good RTL editing
-    - Mostly thanks the Qt Rich Text Framework
+    - Mostly thanks to Qt's excellent Rich Text Framework
     - But also specific additional functionality, for example:
       - Toggling between logical and visual cursor movement
       - Manually flipping paragraph direction (using both Windows style `Ctrl+RShift`/`LShift`, or Firefox style `Ctrl+Shift+X`)